pietrobarbiero/pytorch_explain/README.rst

-`PyTorch, Explain!` is an extension library for PyTorch to develop explainable deep learning models called Logic Explained Networks (LENs).
+`PyTorch, Explain!` is an extension library for PyTorch to develop explainable deep learning models going beyond the current accuracy-explainability trade-off.

-It consists of various methods for explainability from a variety of published papers, including the APIs required to get first-order logic explanations from deep neural networks.
+The library includes a set of tools to develop:

+* Concept Embedding Models (CEMs): a class of concept-based models going beyond the accuracy-explainability trade-off;
+* Logic Explained Networks (LENs): a class of concept-based models generating accurate compound logic explanations for their predictions **without the need for a post-hoc explainer**.

 Table of Content
 -----------------